trinhdoduyhungss/simplestlearn.github.io/docs/lessons/lesson3.md

 **The Big Idea:** The model predicts a **category** or a **class**.

 **Real-World Examples:**

 *   **Spam or Not Spam?** Your email uses classification to read an incoming email and decide: should it go in the "spam" basket or the "inbox" basket?
 *   **Cat vs. Dog:** Our example from last lesson was a classic classification problem.
 The model looks at a picture and sorts it into the "cat" category or the "dog" category.
 *   **Pizza Lover?:** Our very first model was also a classification model!
 It predicted whether a student belonged to the "likes pizza" group or the "doesn't like pizza" group.

+> **🤯 Fun Fact: Classifying the Stars!**
+>
+> Astronomers use classification models to automatically sort images of distant galaxies.
+Based on features like the galaxy's shape and color, the model can classify it as a "spiral," "elliptical," or "irregular" galaxy, helping scientists understand the universe faster than ever before!

 ---